mit-pdos/perennial/README.md

 ## Compiling

 We develop Perennial using Coq master and maintain compatibility with Coq 8.13.
+If CI (updated dependencies) is broken above Perennial should still compile but is currently incompatible with an upstream change to one of our dependencies.
+We try to avoid this situation.

 This project uses git submodules to include several dependencies.
 You should run `git submodule update --init --recursive` to set that up.